-At 30 years, 125 days old, 1977 Richard Dreyfuss was the youngest actor to win the Academy Award for Best Actor in 1977 (Adrien Brody would go on to break that record in 2003).
-Dreyfuss played a struggling actor in the romantic comedy "The Goodbye Girl," who rents an apartment with a woman and her feisty daughter.
+At 30 years, 125 days old, 1977 Richard Dreyfuss was the youngest actor to win the Academy Award for Best Actor in 1977—a record Adrien Brody would go on to break in 2003.
+Dreyfuss played a struggling actor in the romantic comedy “The Goodbye Girl,” who rents an apartment with a woman and her feisty daughter.

 1978: Jon Voight